 Your web server logs are one of your first lines of inquiry when problems crop up with production applications.
 They’re also one of your first lines of defense in preventing those problems in the first place.
 With Loggly Application Packs, it’s simple to get started with Apache and Nginx log analysis.
 Here’s all you have to do.

 When you install the Loggly Application Pack for Apache or Nginx logs, you automatically get a dashboard installed with several useful pieces of information.
-Loggly automatically parses your web server logs as it ingests them so that it can be used for counts and statistical measures.
+Loggly automatically parses and formats your web server logs as it ingests them so that it can be used for counts and statistical measures.

 Look for Spikes in 4xx and 5xx Status Codes